Any Yahoo Pipes true substitute out there ?

-The loss of Yahoo Pipes in August this year is a major blow to the monitoring/research community and also web site authors looking for selected content.
-Its ability to combine and filter multiple RSS feeds into one feed remains unique to this day among free hosted services.
+The loss of Yahoo Pipes in August 2015 was a major blow to the monitoring/research community and also web site authors looking for selected content.
+Its ability to combine and filter multiple RSS feeds into one feed was unique among free hosted services.

 So I went looking for substitutes which could merge and filter feeds.
 I mean, real ones : as simple as Pipes.
 For instance, they shall have a graphic user interface (GUI) ; coding shouldn’t be necessary.
 The only difficulty allowed should be the use of regular expressions (Regex).

 - FeedCombine, RSSMix, FeedRinse or ChimpFeedr (to merge feeds into one feed) then FeedSifter or FeedRinse (to filter the mega-feed) can answer simple needs.

 FeedRinse can do more, as it accepts Regex but it can’t merge more than 5 feeds, is slow and bugs according to La Bibliothèque du CHUM’s test.

 FeedCombine cannot combine more than 5 feeds, say Anik Dumont-Bissonnette.

 ChimpFeedr is very simple at "chomping" (as their web site says) feeds.

 RSSMix, according to the same test, works perfectly, merging up to 100 feeds

 - Feed Informer combines and filters feeds, but filtering can only be done using AND or OR operators

 - IFTTT doesn’t seem to do exactly that : merging and filtering RSS feeds into one feed.
 Which is not to say it does not have its (numerous) advantages in the field of monitoring services.